All posts

 How to Choose a Monitor Arm: A Spec-First Buyer's Guide

 A buyer's guide for monitor arms.
-Weight capacity, reach, joint type, mount style, and the specific compatibility checks that turn a 'good enough' arm into the right one for your setup.
+Weight capacity, reach, joint type, mount style, and the specific compatibility checks that turn a 'good enough' arm

 -

-VESA Compatibility Explained: Mount Patterns, Adapters, and What to Check Before You Buy
+VESA Compatibility Explained: Mount Patterns and Adapters

 VESA is the universal monitor mount standard — and the source of half the mount-compatibility confusion in home office builds.
-Here's what the 75×75, 100×100, 200×200 patterns mean, when you need an adapter, and the curved-monitor caveats.

 -

 The three premium single-monitor arms most knowledge workers consider — Herman Miller Flo Plus, Humanscale M2.1, and Ergotron LX.
-We test joint smoothness, sag over time, and which arm to spend extra for.

 -